 If you read something that doesn’t match up with your experience – or with what the majority of people are saying – do a little follow up work and find out more about the person (I made the mistake several years ago of sharing something on my Facebook feed from someone before doing any background research on the person – turns out they were on one of the more polarizing news stations – not something I wanted to be known for!).

 What if you just don’t have time to keep up with this yourself?
 Be part of a group where you can pool your knowledge and compare notes.
-Learn more about my new mastermind groups here.

 Have additional suggestions to share?
 Please include them in the comments section – I’d love to hear them!